tobiasgiessler/oca-preparation/README.md

 \* Labels are allowed for any block statement, including those that are preceded with an if-then statement.

+# Chapter 3

+## Rules For Using The '+' Operator

+1. If both operands are numeric, use addition!
+1. If either operand is a String, use concatenation!
+1. Evaluate from left to right.

+## Class String

+## Class StringBuilder

+### delete(int start, int end)

+- End index is always excluded

+## StringBuilder vs. StringBuffer

+- Use StringBuilder in new code
+- StringBuilder is faster
+- StringBuffer is thread safe

+## Equality of strings

+- Only if Strings are equal at compile time, they share the same object in the string pool
+- Never use == to compare objects
+- Implementation of equals method can contain unexpected behaviour
+  - StringBuilder.equals checks references for equality

+## Arrays

+- Array.equals tests only for reference equality

+###

 # Chapter 4

 ## Default Constructor